databrickslabs/delta-oms/docs/content/getting_started/setup.md

 Example :
 ![Delta OMS Processing Job](/images/DeltaOMS_Process_Job_1.png)

+Note: Instead of setting up two different Databricks jobs , you could also setup a single job with multiple tasks using the [Multi-task Job](https://docs.databricks.com/data-engineering/jobs/index.html) feature.

 Refer to the [Developer Guide]({{%relref "developer_guide/_index.md" %}}) for more details on multiple stream approach for DeltaOMS ingestion and the processing job.